kwur/new-kwur-site/_posts/2006-10-10-fall-programming-in-full-effect.md

 ---
 <div class="pf-content">
   <p>
-    KWUR&#8217;s fall 2006 schedule is now in full effect.
+    KWUR’s fall 2006 schedule is now in full effect.
   </p>

   <p>
-    We&#8217;re proud to announce syndicated broadcasts of <a href="http://www.fsrn.org">Free Speech Radio News</a> (Mon.-Thurs.
+    We’re proud to announce syndicated broadcasts of <a href="http://www.fsrn.org">Free Speech Radio News</a> (Mon.-Thurs.
 6pm, Fri.
 5pm) and <a href="http://www.2600.com/oth">Off The Hook</a> (Time TBD).
-Also, we&#8217;ve completly upgraded our computer systems so look forward to a better auto-rotation during strange hours as well as more stable live internet streaming .
+Also, we’ve completly upgraded our computer systems so look forward to a better auto-rotation during strange hours as well as more stable live internet streaming .
   </p>

   <p>